Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 Visiting Yemaya's Resort Beach

 The prettiest beach on Little Corn is in front of the luxury resort, Yemaya.
 You can spend hundreds of dollars to stay there ... or you can just enjoy the beach in front of the hotel.
-They clear the sand of seaweed and other debris so you get a postcard worthy picture.
+They clear the sand of seaweed and other debris so you get a postcard-worthy picture.

 Otto Beach

-Finding Goat Beach
+Goat Beach

 You have lots of beaches on this island, but a favorite is Goat Beach.
 It's rarely crowded and pretty private, with decent swimming.
 Score.
-Finding it is a bit tricky — you'll want to head to the Fry Fish Bar, then go left (if you're looking at the ocean).
-When you think you're at the end of the beach, keep walking ... there is a wood staircase and a remote beach waiting for you!
+Finding it is a bit tricky though — you'll want to head to the Fry Fish Bar, then go left (if you're looking at the ocean).
+When you think you're at the end of the beach, keep walking ... there is a wooden staircase and a remote beach waiting for you!
 On your way, snap a few pictures at "the swing" (you won't be able to resist).

 Go Snorkeling

-Pretty much every established beach will have some vendors nearby who either rent out snorkel gear, or can arrange a tour with you (especially along the east side of the island).
+Pretty much every established beach will have some vendors nearby who either rent out snorkel gear or can arrange a tour with you (especially along the east side of the island).
 If you don't want to hunt around, head to the beaches in front of the Yemaya resort and the nearby Fry Fish bar: both have good off-beach snorkeling (and a handful of businesses who can rent gear out for you).

 Do Some Yoga